gwsmedia/YASCL/README.md

 At the moment **loop** changes the slide numbers but this will be remedied in a future version.

 **getCurrentSlide()**
 Returns the current slide element.
+This the leftmost (or topmost) element that is fully within the constraints of the carousel container.
+In other words, elements that are partially off the edge of the carousel are excluded.

 **getCurrentIndex()**
 Returns the index of the current slide.
+See `getCurrentSlide()` for how this is calculated.

 **getNextSlide()**
 Returns the next adjacent slide element.
+See `getCurrentSlide()` for how this is calculated.

 **getPrevSlide()**
 Returns the previous adjacent slide element.
+See `getCurrentSlide()` for how this is calculated.

 #### Multiple carousels
 The methods above will work regarldess as to how many elements `selector` maps to.
 However, there are times